 Recommended mode: AWS strongly appeals to Mode 2 buyers, but is also frequently chosen for Mode 1 needs.
 AWS is the provider most commonly chosen for strategic, organizationwide adoption.
 Transformation efforts are best undertaken in conjunction with an SI.

-AWS is the most mature, enterprise-ready provider, with the deepest capabilities for governing a large number of users and resources.
+AWS has been the dominant market leader and an IT thought leader for more than 10 years, not only in IaaS, but also in integrated IaaS+PaaS, with an end-of-2017 revenue run rate of more than $20 billion.
+It continues to aggressively expand into new IT markets via new services as well as acquisitions, adding to an already rich portfolio of services.
+It also continues to enhance existing services with new capabilities, with a particular emphasis on management and integration.
+AWS is the provider most commonly chosen for strategic adoption; many enterprise customers now spend over $5 million annually, and some spend over $100 million.
+While not the ideal fit for every need, it has become the “safe choice” in this market, appealing to customers that desire the broadest range of capabilities and long-term market leadership.
+AWS is the most mature, enterprise-ready provider, with the strongest track record of customer success and the most useful partner ecosystem.
 Thus, it is the provider not only chosen by customers that value innovation and are implementing digital business projects, but also preferred by customers that are migrating traditional data centers to cloud IaaS.
 It can readily support mission-critical production applications, as well as the implementation of highly secure and compliant solutions.
 Implementation, migration and management are significantly eased by AWS’s ecosystem of more than 2,000 consulting partners that offer managed and professional services.
 AWS has the broadest cloud IaaS provider ecosystem of ISVs, which ensures that customers are able to obtain support and licenses for most commercial software, as well as obtain software and SaaS solutions that are preintegrated with AWS.